mcrisner/DinoGun/README.md

 # Instructions

-Execute the EXE (Windows only) or open the file in Processing and click Run.
+Execute the EXE (Windows only) or open the "main.pde" file in Processing and click Run.
 Appreciate my magnum opus.

 # Controls